codepath/android_guides/Developing-Custom-Themes.md

 </resources>
 ```

-Open `res/layout/activity_theme.xml` file and go to the respective xml tab.
+Next, let's create an activity layout where the themes will be selected and applied.
+Open `res/layout/activity_theme.xml` file and go to the xml tab.
 Then paste the code below.

 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"